 Amir Asadi is an Assistant Professor in Mechanical and Manufacturing Engineering Technology Program with a courtesy appointment in Mechanical Engineering Department at Texas A&M University.
 He has won the best paper award in COM 2010 conference.
 His research interests are in Lightweight polymer hybrid composites, Lightweight automotive composites, Damage predictive modeling, Additive manufacturing of polymer composites, Process structure-property relationship in nanocomposites.
 He has advised both graduate and undergraduate students on research.

-Xingyong Song is an Assistant Professor of Mechatronics in the Department of Engineering Technology and Industrial Distribution with a courtesy appointment in the Mechanical Engineering Department at Texas A&M University.
+Xingyong Song is an Associate Professor of Mechatronics in the Department of Engineering Technology and Industrial Distribution with a courtesy appointment in the Mechanical Engineering Department at Texas A&M University.
 He has won Halliburton innovation award in October 2014.
 His research interests are in Dynamic system, Control theory, Mechatronics and their applications in oil & gas, Automotive and renewable energy systems, Unconventional oil & gas exploration.
 He has advised both graduate and undergraduate students on research.